top of page

 Recording during a recent voiceover session in Copenhagen.

-As a Danish voiceover artist working from Copenhagen, much of my work happens in the quiet of a recording booth, behind a microphone, shaping tone and meaning through voice alone.
+As a Danish voiceover artist based in Copenhagen, much of my work takes place in the quiet of a recording booth, where I stand behind a microphone, shaping tone and meaning through my voice alone.
 It doesn’t demand the full-body inhabiting of screen acting, but it requires the same attention, same honesty.

 In a way, sound has always been part of the backdrop.
 I come from a musical family on both sides—my grandmother’s cousin was Johanne Stockmarr, and my uncle played blues and bass across Denmark.